The speed limiter function helps you stay within the driving speed limit that you choose, known as the limit speed.

 5 Main “On/Off” switch.

-To memorise the current speed, press switch 1 (+): the minimum speed which can be memorised is 20 mph (30 km/ h).
+To store the current speed, press switch 1 (+): the limited speed replaces the dashes.

 When a limited speed has been stored and this speed is not reached, driving is similar to driving a vehicle without the speed limiter function.